top of page

 Wild Salmon

-The Johnson Tract Mine looms above the most diverse wildlife corridor within the entire Lake Clark National Park.
-The Johnson River Valley and neighboring Tuxedni Bay are home to an abundance of charismatic megafauna, migratory bird species, and marine mammals.
+The Johnson Tract mine is at the headwaters of the Johnson River.
+This is one of the most diverse wildlife corridors within the entire Lake Clark National Park.
+The Johnson River Valley and neighboring Tuxedni Bay are home to an abundance of charismatic megafauna, migratory bird species, and the beloved endangered Cook Inlet belugas.

 Existing Industry

-The lodge owners, commercial fishermen, and ecotour operators that have made a living in Lake Clark National Park for decades deserve priority over a shortsighted mining operation that will irrevocably damage the ecosystems that existing economic drivers require to operate.
+The lodge owners, commercial fisherfolk, and eco-tour operators that have made a living in Lake Clark National Park for decades may be severely impacted by this shortsighted mining operation that will irrevocably damage the ecosystems that existing economic drivers require to operate.

 How Does it End?